Courses & Curriculum

 Because of our proximity to some of the world’s best-known museums and theatres, our students have opportunities to amplify classroom study of art history and the creation of fine and performing works of art with visits to the Metropolitan Museum of Art, Museum of Modern Art, Philadelphia Museum of Art, Broadway theatres and Carnegie Hall.

-Blair science classes take advantage of our rural northern New Jersey location to get off campus and see real-world farming practices in action, applying in-class lessons to what they observe firsthand and then reflecting on those experiences after returning to Bogle Hall.
+Science classes take advantage of our rural northern New Jersey (NJ) location to get off campus to see real-world farming practices in action, applying in-class lessons to what they observe firsthand and then reflecting on those experiences after returning to Bogle Science Center.
 And our Blair LEADS sections partner with local nonprofits, engaging in research and project planning as they aim to understand and solve real-world problems and place them in larger contexts beyond the immediate situation at hand.